March 12, 1821

 March 12, 1824

 Birth of Robert Gustav Kirchhoff (1824-1887) in Königsberg, Germany (now in Russia).
-The physicist, Gustav Kirchhoff, with Robert Bunson, developed the theory of spectrum analysis.
+The physicist, Gustav Kirchhoff, with Robert Bunsen, developed the theory of spectrum analysis.
 He is also the originator of “Kirchhoff’s laws” in electricity.
-Kirchhoff and Bunson worked together as professors at the University of Heidelberg.
+Kirchhoff and Bunsen worked together as professors at the University of Heidelberg.
 Kirchhoff ended his career as professor of mathematical physics at the University of Berlin.

 March 12, 1888

 Birth of Hans Knappertsbusch (1888-1965) in Elberfeld, Germany.
 Knappertsbusch followed Bruno Walter as the director of the Bavarian State Opera in Munich.
 Knappertsbusch, who refused to join the Nazi Party, was removed from his position in Munich in 1936.
 He then accepted a position in Vienna as director of the Vienna Philharmonic, but, of course, the Nazis were soon in power there too.
 After World War II he returned to his post at the Bavarian State Opera.
 He was also frequently a conductor at the Bayreuth festivals.

 Death of Johann Jakob Balmer in Basel, Switzerland.
 Balmer developed the formula basic to the development of atomic theory and developed the field of atomic spectroscopy.